Rudolph Walker: Career

-Although much of his work has been on television, he has appeared in several movies, including 10 Rillington Place, King Ralph (along with his Love Thy Neighbour co star, Jack Smethurst), and Let Him Have It.
+Although much of his work has been on television, he has appeared in several movies, including 10 Rillington Place, King Ralph (along with his Love Thy Neighbour co-star, Jack Smethurst), and Let Him Have It.
 On the stage, Walker appeared in the first production of Mustapha Matura's Play Mas at the Royal Court Theatre in 1974, and has played the titular character in stage productions of Shakespeare's Othello, directed by David Thacker and Charles Marowitz, and also Caliban in a production of The Tempest directed by Jonathan Miller.
 Walker was also Gower in Thacker's 1989 production of Pericles, Prince of Tyre.

-He also played opposite Diane Parish in Lovejoy (starring Ian McShane) where they played Father and Daughter.
+He also played opposite Diane Parish in Lovejoy (starring Ian McShane) where they played father and daughter.

 Walker also lent his voice to the British children's television series Teletubbies, in which he renarrated the opening and closing sequences for the American dubbed version and voiced some of the voice trumpets for both the British and American versions.

+His work on radio includes in 1997 reading a five-part abridgement by Margaret Busby on BBC Radio 4's Book at Bedtime, and presenting Hidden History: Universal Tongue (2001), produced by Pam Fraser Solomon.

-He was the subject of This Is Your Life in 1999, when he was surprised by Michael Aspel on his 60th birthday at Lord's cricket ground.
+Walker was the subject of This Is Your Life in 1999, when he was surprised by Michael Aspel on his 60th birthday at Lord's cricket ground.

 A biography for children about Walker, written by Verna Wilkins, was published by Tamarind Books on 4 September 2008.

-In 2018, he was awarded the Outstanding Achievement Award at the British Soap Awards.
+In 2018, he was awarded the Outstanding Achievement Award at The British Soap Awards, and in 2025, he won Best On-screen Partnership, which he shared with Angela Wynter.